Digital Addressable Lighting Interface: Technical overview

-Although the DALI control cable operates at ELV potential, it is not classified as SELV (Safety Extra Low Voltage) and must be treated as if it has only basic insulation from mains.
-This has the disadvantage that the network cable is required to be mains-rated, but has the advantage that it may be run next to mains cables or within a multi-core cable which includes mains power.
-Also, mains-powered devices (e.g., LED drivers) need only provide functional insulation between the mains and the DALI control wires.
+Although the DALI control cable operates at ELV potential, it is not classified as SELV (Safety Extra Low Voltage) and therefore should not be Accessible to the user.
+The requirements of the DALI standard IEC 62386-101 (clause 4.9.2) categorise the interface as FELV.
+It also requires that the interface have at least Basic insulation from AC mains, and Supplementary insulation from the interface to any user Accessible part like the cover of the equipment.
+Clause 4.10 does not permit any part of the interface to be connected to Protective Earth unless this occurs at a low power (less than 250mA) bus power supply, or via a Class Y safety capacitor.
+This requirement for an unearthed interface precludes the use of an earthed conductor to meet the FELV requirements of IEC 60364-4-41 clause 411.7, further mandating the use of Basic insulation between AC mains and the interface.
+This also means that the interface cable is required to be mains-rated and permits it to be run next to mains cables or within a multi-core cable which includes mains power.

 The network cable is required to provide a maximum drop of 2 volts along the cable.
 At 250 mA of supply current, that requires a resistance of ≤ 4 Ω per wire.
 The wire size needed to achieve this depends on the length of the bus, up to a recommended maximum of 2.5 mm2 at 300 m when using the maximum rating of bus power supply.

 The speed is kept low so no termination resistors are required, and data is transmitted using relatively high voltages (0±4.5 V for low and 16±6.5 V for high) enabling reliable communications in the presence of significant electrical noise.
 (This also allows plenty of headroom for a bridge rectifier in each slave.)

 Each bit is sent using Manchester encoding (a "1" bit is low for the first half of the bit time, and high for the second, while "0" is the reverse), so that power is present for half of each bit.
 When the bus is idle, the voltage level is continuously high (which is not the same as a data bit).
 Frames begin with a "1" start bit, then 8 to 32 data bits with the most significant bit first (standard RS-232 has the least significant bit first), followed by a minimum of 2.45 ms of idle.